The 12 Best Sales Metrics to Track in 2025

 Calculation: (Revenue from new customers) vs. (Revenue from existing customers)

 Why It's Important: This split helps you balance hunting and farming.
-A healthy sales organization needs both new customer acquisition and growth from existing accounts.
-If one side is way out of balance with the other, you might have problems with either getting new customers or keeping your current ones happy.
+A healthy sales organization needs both new customer acquisition and growth from existing accounts. that Expansion ARR now represents 40% of Total New ARR in 2025, marking a 5% increase from 2024.

 3. Average Deal Size

-Quick Wins: Want to increase your average deal size?
-Train your team to spot cross-sell and upsell opportunities in every customer conversation.
-Create packages or bundles that naturally increase deal value.
+Quick Wins: Train reps to spot cross-sell and upsell opportunities.
+Offer packages or bundles that naturally increase deal value.
 Build a tiered pricing structure with clear value at each level.
-Coach reps to ask about business impact rather than features, establishing value before talking price.
-Finally, have managers review deals before they close to help reps spot expansion opportunities.
+Coach reps to discuss business impact before price.
+Have managers review deals pre-close to uncover expansion opportunities.

 Pipeline Performance Metrics